 Stroke, TIA, and subarachnoid hemorrhage are types of cerebrovascular disease.

-Aneurysms and hemorrhages might cause severe health problems.
+Aneurysms and hemorrhages may cause severe health problems.
 Blood clots can form in the brain or travel there from other parts of the body, causing a blockage.

 Different types of cerebrovascular disease include: